numba/numba/docs/source/reference/envvars.rst

 .. envvar:: NUMBA_DEBUG_NRT_STACK_LIMIT

    Enables user to set traceback stack limit when NUMBA_DEBUG_NRT set to non-zero.
-   By default set to 3.
-Can also be set to zero to disable traceback print
+   By default set to 0 to disable traceback print.
+Increasing it to a positive non-zero value enables traceback stack printing upto the respective value.

 .. envvar:: NUMBA_NRT_STATS